Silva confident on Everton transfer targets

 Silva, though, remains confident that new arrivals will be at the club before the start of the new Premier League season.

 "We have to do it.
-It's something we have to do," he said.
+It's something we have to do," he told the Liverpool Echo.

 "We have our targets and we have already decided the positions we want to improve in our squad.